DefNotCrawf/2025SE-FlaskAPI/docs/README.md

     return render_template("index.html", data=data)
 ```

-Extend the html in 'index.html` template that:
+Replace the test html in 'index.html` template that:

 1. Implements a [Bootstrap jumbotron heading](https://getbootstrap.com/docs/5.3/examples/jumbotron/).
 2. Implements a [Bootstrap button group](https://getbootstrap.com/docs/5.3/components/button-group/) that will later allow users to filter the extensions by language.